Mideas-Touch/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 8 -Sets no permissions for both owner and group, but all permissions for other users Task 9 -Sets the mode of ther file to -rwxr-x-wx
-Task 10 -sets the mode of the file hello the same as olleh’s mode
+Task 10 -sets the mode of the file hello the same as olleh’s mode Task 11 -adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+Task 12 -creates a directory called my_dir with permissions 751 in the working directory